kwahome/cards-deck-api/README.md

 > go run cmd/main.go

-to start a web server running on port `8080` or the port configured in `.app.yml`:
+to start a web server running on port `8080` or the port configured via the env variable `APP_PORT`:

 ```text
 cards-deck-api % go run cmd/main.go